evanhazey/evanhazenunez/README.md

 Links to my [CV](CV.md), [Posters](posters.md), [Publications](publications.md)

 I am a Physics student with a deep lover for astronomy at [California State Polytechnic University, Pomona](https://www.cpp.edu/~sci/physics-astronomy/) currently applying for graduate school in Astronomy/Astrophysics.
-I am cisgender with African-American and Mexican ethnic roots.
+For those that are curious my ethniciy is African-American and Mexican.

 I have researched the following topics
 - Stellar Population Synthesis Models, Stellar Evolution, Massive Stars (Modeling Project that used UV, Visible and IR Data)